 Hamdard Center Granted FQHC Status, Expanding Services Hamdard Center was granted Federally Qualified Health Center (FQHC) status! more

-40 Hour Domestic Violence Training Hamdard will be hosting a 40-hour Domestic Violence Training beginning on Monday, March 3r... more
+40 Hour Domestic Violence Training Hamdard Center will be hosting a 40-hour Domestic Violence training in Chicago beginning J... more

 Hamdard’s Crisis Line is open to all 24 hours a day, seven days a week, and is staffed by live people that are trained and certified professionals.
 Through this line, Hamdard provides assessment and brief and intermediate crisis intervention, assurance, support, information, and referral.
 The Center receives thousands of crisis calls every year from men, women, and teenagers personal and family crisis, emotional distress, isolation, depression, and abuse and neglect.

 Although Hamdard has operated a 24-hour crisis line since 1993, it became a toll-free crisis line in 2002.
 Most of our crisis line workers/volunteers are culturally-sensitive & bilingual.
 In addition, Hamdard has access to a large pool of interpreters representing a wide variety of languages.

 Residential Shelter Facility

 Hamdard Center has been providing culturally tailored multilingual services to domestic violence victims since 1993.
 The goal of Hamdard’s Domestic Violence Program is: To incorporate the principles of empowerment, preserve the victims' dignity, and foster their sense of worth.
 The program maximizes victims’ safety and promotes and encourages victims’ efforts to regain control over their lives.
 The program achieves its goal by: 1) preventing and reducing domestic violence and abuse as well as promoting a life free from violence; 2) increasing the safety and protection of domestic violence victims from our target populations; and 3) promoting self-sufficiency and independence of domestic violence victims from our target populations.